(Using the Built-in Tools)

 Within the Control Panel, click on the Programs and Features option to open Programs and Features:

-From the Programs and Features page, you can select a program and choose the uninstall option to uninstall that app if you don’t want or need it.
+You can select a program from the Programs and Features page and choose the uninstall option to uninstall that app if you don’t want or need it.

 5. Empty the Recycle Bin

 Deleting a file within Windows doesn’t remove it from your hard drive – until you empty the Recycle bin.
 To do this, right-click the recycle bin icon on your desktop:

 Then choose ‘Empty Recycle Bin.’
 Then select ‘Yes.’

 (You might want to press Open to check the contents of the Recycle Bin before you empty it.)
 Emptying the recycle bin is a straightforward tip, but it will help free up space on your drives.

 6. Disk Cleanup / Storage

 Let’s check our storage drives and see if we can remove any junk on them and create space: